amigavision/amigavision.github.io/overscale.md

 First, as we say in the business: “Sometimes a GIF is worth a thousand words.”

-Let's take a look at some example games—real screenshots from the core, superimposed on a 16:9 1080p/4K TV to give a better impression of how it appears in real life:
+Let's take a look at some example games—real screenshots from the Amiga core on MiSTer, superimposed on a 16:9 1080p/4K TV to give a better impression of how it appears in real life:

 ![5x scaling](/images/flashback5x.gif)